gracedowns/customer-behavior-analysis/README.md

 ```
 2. Saved table using CREATE VIEW
 3. Joined purchases_info with student_engagement
-4. Create fifth column called 'paid' using CASE and three WHEN THEN statements to determine the student's subscription type
+4. Created fifth column called 'paid' using CASE and three WHEN THEN statements to determine the student's subscription type
    - 0 = Free-plan student
    - 1 = Paying student
 ```sql